OWASP/DVSA/README.md

 - - -
 ## Running locally

-If you would like to run the DVSA on your local machine instead of deploying it to a cloud provider, first complete the [Serverless Framework](#serverless-framework) instructions up to and including *Install dependencies*.
-Then:

-#### Run Backend
-- `npm start`

 #### Run Client
-- `npm run-script client:start:local`

-#### Run Client Against Deployed Backend
 - `npm run-script client:start`

 **_Note_**: This will only work if you previously deployed the backend.
 If this fails, confirm you still have a `be-stack.json` file at the root of this project.

+#### Run Backend
+- `npm start`

+If you want to point your local client to your local backend, edit your `be-stack.json` and set `ServiceEndpoint` to `http://localhost:3000`.
+Note that you will still be using the Cognito pools in AWS.

 - - -
 ## Email subscription